 Seattle has long been a magnet for those who live on the margins of society.
-It’s a liberal prosperous city with a decent track record of caring for its citizens who are in need.
-The relatively temperate climate makes it easier for those who are without housing to live on the streets and in the parks.
-Homelessness hasn’t been criminalized as it has in other cities.
+It’s a prosperous liberal city with a decent track record of caring for its citizens who are in need.
+The relatively temperate climate makes it easier for those who are without housing to live on the street and in other public spaces.
+Homelessness hasn’t been criminalized as it has in some cities.
 There’s an ordinance outlawing “aggressive” panhandling, but not panhandling itself.

 Now, when I’m asked for money I find myself glazing over.
-I pretend the person’s not really there.
+I pretend the person isn’t really there.
 Or, if they seem to me to be addicted to drugs or alcohol, I tell myself that I shouldn’t be enabling them—that I’d be helping them kill themselves.
 That may be true, but what I’m really doing is making them into the Other—some subspecies of humanity that exists outside the delineated boundaries of what is an acceptable lifestyle.

 I recently read an article by Louis Menand in which he wrote: